Tutorial

 ... )

-By default, GPSEA will perform one hypothesis test for each HPO term used to annotate at least one individual in the cohort.
-Testing multiple hypothesis on the same dataset increases the chance of receiving false positive result.
-However, GPSEA simplifies the application of an appropriate multiple testing correction.
+However, testing multiple hypothesis on the same dataset increases the chance of receiving false positive result.
+Luckily, GPSEA simplifies the application of an appropriate multiple testing correction.

 For general use, we recommend using a combination